-Humanities › History & Culture Kente Cloth Share Flipboard Email Print Photograph by ZSM.
-Licensed under CC BY-SA 3.0 via Wikimedia Commons History & Culture African History Key Events American History African American History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Alistair Boddy-Evans History Expert Postgraduate Certificate in Education, University College London M.S., Imperial College London B.S., Heriot-Watt University Alistair Boddy-Evans is a teacher and African history scholar with more than 25 years of experience. our editorial process Alistair Boddy-Evans Updated September 06, 2018 Kente is a brightly colored, banded material and is the most widely known cloth produced in Africa.
-Although kente cloth is now identified with the Akan people in West Africa, and particularly the Asante Kingdom, the term originates from the neighboring Fante.
+Humanities › History & Culture West African Kente Cloth Identified with the Akan people, its colors have specific meanings Share Flipboard Email Print ZSM / Wikimedia Commons / CC BY 3.0 History & Culture African History Key Events American History African American History Ancient History and Culture Asian History European History Genealogy Inventions Latin American History Medieval & Renaissance History Military History The 20th Century Women's History View More By Alistair Boddy-Evans History Expert Postgraduate Certificate in Education, University College London M.S., Imperial College London B.S., Heriot-Watt University Alistair Boddy-Evans is a teacher and African history scholar with more than 25 years of experience. our editorial process Alistair Boddy-Evans Updated July 01, 2020 Kente is a brightly colored, banded material and is the most widely known cloth produced in Africa.
+Although kente cloth is now identified with the Akan people in West Africa, and particularly the Asante Kingdom, the term originates with the neighboring Fante people.
 Kente cloth is closely related to Adinkra cloth, which has symbols stenciled into cloth and is associated with mourning.
-History Kente cloth is made from thin strips about four cm thick woven together on narrow looms - typically by men.
-The strips are interlaced to form a fabric which is usually worn wrapped around the shoulders and waist like a toga - the garment is also known as kente.
+History Kente cloth is made from thin strips about 4 centimeters thick woven together on narrow looms, typically by men.
+The strips are interlaced to form a fabric that is usually worn wrapped around the shoulders and waist like a toga: The garment is also known as kente.
 Women wear two shorter lengths to form a skirt and bodice.
-Originally made from white cotton with some indigo patterning, kente cloth evolved when silk arrived with Portuguese traders in the seventeenth century.
+Originally made from white cotton with some indigo patterning, kente cloth evolved when silk arrived with Portuguese traders in the 17th century.
 Fabric samples were pulled apart for the silken thread, which was then woven into the kente cloth.
-Later, when skeins of silk became available, more sophisticated patterns were created - although the extortionate cost of the silk meant they were only available to Akan royalty.
-Mythology and Meaning Kente has its own mythology—claiming the original cloth was taken from the web of a spider—and related superstitions - such as no work can be started or completed on a Friday and that mistakes require an offering to be made to the loom.
-In kente cloth colors are significant: Blue means loveGreen means growth and energyYellow (gold) means wealth and royaltyRed means violence and anger,White means goodness or victoryGrey means shameBlack means death (or old age) Royalty Even today, when a new design is created, it must first be offered to the royal house.
+Later, when skeins of silk became available, more sophisticated patterns were created, although the high cost of silk meant they were only available to Akan royalty.
+Mythology and Meaning Kente has its own mythology—claiming the original cloth was taken from the web of a spider—and related superstitions such as no work can be started or completed on a Friday and that mistakes require an offering to be made to the loom.
+In kente cloth, colors are significant, conveying these meanings: Blue: loveGreen: growth and energyYellow (gold): wealth and royaltyRed: violence and angerWhite: goodness or victoryGrey: shameBlack: death or old age Royalty Even today, when a new design is created, it must first be offered to the royal house.
 If the king declines to take the pattern, it can be sold to the public.
 Designs worn by Asante royalty may not be worn by others.
-Pan-African Diaspora As one of the prominent symbols of African arts and culture, Kente cloth has been embraced by the broader African diaspora (which means people of African descent wherever they might live.)
-Kente cloth is particularly popular in the United States among African-Americans and can be found on all types of clothing, accessories, and objects.
-These designs replicate registered Kente designs, but are often mass-produced outside of Ghana with no recognition or payment going to the Akan craftsmen and designers, which Boatema Boateng has argued represents a significant loss of income to Ghana.
-Sources Boateng, Boatema, The Copyright Thing Doesn't Work Here: Adinkra and Kente Cloth and Intellectual Property in Ghana.
-University of Minnesota Press, 2011.Smith, Shea Clark.
+Pan-African Diaspora As one of the prominent symbols of African arts and culture, Kente cloth has been embraced by the broader African diaspora (which means people of African descent wherever they might live).
+Kente cloth is particularly popular in the United States among African Americans and can be found on all types of clothing, accessories, and objects.
+These designs replicate registered Kente designs but are often mass-produced outside of Ghana with no recognition or payment going to the Akan craftsmen and designers, which author Boatema Boateng has argued represents a significant loss of income to Ghana.
+Sources Boateng, Boatema.
+“The Copyright Thing Doesn't Work Here.”
+University of Minnesota Press, 12 Sept.
+2016.Smith, Shea Clark.
 "Kente Cloth Motifs," African Arts, vol. 9, no. 1 (Oct.
 1975): 36-39.